chevere/docs/architecture/standard/immutability.md

 The immutability concept is all about dealing with object states, which is the characteristic values of a given object at a given time.
 In immutability, states are each different version of an object.

-Think about states as a object snapshots at different times rather than one single object.
+Think about states as an object snapshots at different times rather than one object.

 ```php
 $immutable = new SomeImmutable; // id: #1313